 Improve your understanding of how organizations function and develop effective skills in management and leadership when you pursue your IACBE accredited Bachelor of Arts in Organizational Management degree from Ashford University.

-Dr. Alan Swank is Chair of Operations and General Management within the Forbes School of Business at Ashford University.
+Dr. Alan Swank is an Assistant Professor within the Forbes School of Business at Ashford University.
 He holds a Doctorate in Organization, Management, and Leadership from Capella University and a Master's degree in Organizational Management from Spring Arbor University.
 Read his full bio.